techidaily/site-win11-tips/source/_posts/cybersecurity-insight-key-windows-activities-that-could-conceal-threats.md

  Several Trojan viruses, including Vundo, can be hidden within or disguised as winlogon.exe.
 The usual location of the Winlogon.exe file is**C:\\Windows\\System32** .
 If you find it in**C:\\Windows\\WinSecurity** , it could be malicious.
 One good indication that the process has been hijacked is unusually high memory use.

  Viruses and malware don't just hide behind Windows processes.
-Here are some[other ways malware can go undetected and hide on your computer](https://www.makeuseof.com/can-malware-go-undetected-how-viruses-hide-from-you/) .
+Here are some [other ways malware can go undetected and hide on your computer](https://www.makeuseof.com/can-malware-go-undetected-how-viruses-hide-from-you/) .

 ## 4\.
 Csrss.exe